joaomoreno/gulp-atom-electron/README.md

 You **must** provide the following options:
 - `version` - the [Atom Shell version](https://github.com/atom/atom-shell/releases) to use
-- `outputPath` - the output path where to place your built app
 - `productName` - the name of your product
 - `productVersion` - the version of your product